rajinder-yadav/tscli/README.md

 ### Running and watching during development

 You can also continue to watch and run a Node.js based program during development.
-To do this open 2 terminals.
-The first will be used as the build terminal, and the second will be used to run the compiled Node.js code.
+To do this open three terminals.

+* Terminal 1: The build terminal.
+* Terminal 2: Run the compiled Node.js code.
+* Terminal 3: Watch test results.

+**Important!**: If you're encounter strange build errors in one of the terminal, it could be due to linting errors or compiler error.
+This unfortunately doesn't make it to the terminal since these operation are running through another NPM script.
+So to quick see what's failing, from another terminal type, `npm run build`, this will quickly let you see the problem.

 #### Terminal One